Khoisan revivalism

 Competition for socioeconomic resources or tries to obtain resources had an impact on the Khoisan revival.
-Segments of colored groups were more willing to recognise and proclaim an African heritage when a White administration was replaced in 1994 by one controlled by Bantu-speaking Africans.
-According to Khoisan revivalists, apartheid-era colonization left many coloured communities in South Africa with a foundational dispossession that led to the current socio-economic problems of housing, drug usage, and organized crime.
-Khoisan revivalism strives to emphasize the necessity to address the continuities relating conditions before, during, and after apartheid since apartheid is not its primary focus, in order to give some existential bearings for many.
+Segments of coloured groups were more willing to recognise and proclaim an African heritage when a White administration was replaced in 1994 by one controlled by Bantu-speaking Africans.
+According to Khoisan revivalists, apartheid-era colonisation left many coloured communities in South Africa with a foundational dispossession that led to the current socio-economic problems of housing, drug usage, and organised crime.
+Khoisan revivalism strives to emphasise the necessity to address the continuities relating conditions before, during, and after apartheid since apartheid is not its primary focus, in order to give some existential bearings for many.

 Khoisan history and identity are revived in the private sector in a variety of ways, such as learning to speak Khoekhoegowab, a standardized Nama language, altering one's name (particularly on social media), or referring to significant persons in Khoisan history.
 A new method of (re)constructing contemporary Khoisan identities has been made possible by the resurgence of the Khoekhoegowab language.
-The rebuilding of contemporary Khoisan identities, which includes the use and development of the Khoekhoegowab language, is essential to Khoisan revivalism and is rooted in a decolonizing epistemology.
+The rebuilding of contemporary Khoisan identities, which includes the use and development of the Khoekhoegowab language, is essential to Khoisan revivalism and is rooted in a decolonising epistemology.
 The Khoisan revivalist movement has given rise to organizations, such as the Khoi and San Active Awareness Group (KSAAG), whose members are teaching Khoekhoegowab.
 The KSAAG maintains that the Khoi and San (Bushmen) linguistic heritage should be preserved and promoted.